> Louis Killen > Songs > The Flying Cloud

 A brutally stark confession of slave trading and piracy, concluding with a warning from the condemned cell.

-Sean Doyle sang The Flying Cloud on his 2004 CD The Light and the Half-Light.
+Sean Doyle sang The Flying Cloud in 2004 on his Compass CD The Light and the Half-Light.
 He noted:

 This ballad first came to my notice from the singing of Phil Callery at a Fleadh in Carrick, Co.
 Donegal.
 I think it is the only Irish ballad I know of that mentions the subject of slavery and deals with it in a sympathetic manner.